A Basic Food Safety Training Course

 Project Collaborators: Hawaii Food Manufacturers Association, Hawaii Food Industry Association, Hawaii Restaurant Association, Hawaii Department of Health.

-The finished product of this research project is a training course named “Do It Right!” that is intended to train Trainers who have already been certified by another food safety course, such as managers and supervisors of food establishments.
-Trainers in food establishments learn how to teach adults effectively and efficiently, using the educational materials developed in this project.
-Upon receiving their Certificate of Course Completion, Trainers will be qualified to conduct training programs on safe food practices within their own food establishments, using the same educational materials.
-Their intended audience will in turn be entry-level food handlers with very little or no knowledge of safe food practices.
+The finished product of this research project is a training course named “Do It Right!” that is ultimately intended to train entry-level food handlers with very little or no knowledge of safe food practices.
+But as in any training session, it is highly recommended that these educational materials be delivered by experienced Trainers, such as managers and supervisors of food establishments, and who have previously completed another food safety course.
+After completing this course, Trainers may conduct their own training programs on safe food practices within their own food establishments and using the same educational materials.
+Their intended audience will in turn be entry-level food handlers.
 The educational materials include the Food Handler’s Manual on Food Safety Practices, a 10 min DVD, posters, tips of the week sheets, and examinations.
 The materials are all downloadable for free and are ready to use.
-Some government and health agencies use this educational package set as a basic course for entry-level food handlers.
+These have been used by government and health agencies as a basic course for entry-level food handlers.
 These materials were updated in 2012.

 Video (2012 Edition, close captioned)